 *Contributed by Jurga of Full Suitcase

-Brussels Christmas market is not only the biggest and most impressive Christmas market in Belgium, but it’s also one of the best Christmas Markets in Europe.
+Brussels Christmas market is the biggest and most impressive Christmas market in Belgium.
 Hundreds of market stalls are spread out all over the city center and there’s always so much to see and do!

 Festive decorations, music and light shows, ice skating rink, Ferris wheel rides, and lots of other attractions make it a great destination for the whole family.
 This is also a good place to try all kinds of local Belgian specialties.
 Don’t miss Brussels and Liege waffles, nougat cake, and make sure to try at least a few of the many different flavors of traditional Belgian liquor ‘jenever’.